curl/everything-curl/usingcurl-proxies.md

 One solution for that is to use HTTPS to the proxy, which then establishes a secure and encrypted connection that is safe from easy surveillance.

-curl does not currently support HTTPS to the proxy, but there is work in progress for this that we hope to land in a future curl version.

 ### Proxy environment variables

 curl checks for the existence of specially-named environment variables before